Binary, Docker, and Source Installation Guide

 Hummingbot requires Python 3 and other Python libraries.
-To manage these dependencies, Hummingbot uses Anaconda, an open source environment and package manager for Python that is the current industry standard for data scientists and data engineers.
+To manage these dependencies, Hummingbot uses Anaconda, an open-source environment, and package manager for Python that is the current industry standard for data scientists and data engineers.

 To install Anaconda, go to the Anaconda site and download the Python 3.7 installer for your operating system.
 Both the graphical installer and the command line installer will work.
 Run the installer, and it will guide you through the installation process.

-Afterwards, open a Terminal window and try the
+Afterward, open a Terminal window and try the

 conda command.
 If the command is valid, then Anaconda has been successfully installed, even if the graphical installer says that it failed.